talkanteman/Whist/README.md

 # The Israeli Whist

-This project created with React.
+This project created in JavaScript by using React.

 The Israeli Whist is a card game, for description and roles please refer to this [Wikipedia page](https://en.wikipedia.org/wiki/Israeli_whist)

-## Run devlopment server
+## Run development server

 If you want to play online, you can play here [The Israeli Whist](https://talkanteman.github.io/whist/)